rbhachu/the-mojo-blog/README.md

 }
 ````

-<p>As JSON server is running remoteley, we only need to run 'React' localy, therefore ensure that Package.json file is set as follows so it only runs 'React' when we execute the 'npm start' command in the terminal.</p>
+<p>As JSON server is running remotely, we only need to run 'React' locally, therefore ensure that Package.json file is set as follows so it only runs 'React' when we execute the 'npm start' command in the terminal.</p>

 __Package.json File__ (file path: ./package.json/)
 ````json